awslabs/amazon-sagemaker-workshop/NotebookCreation/README.md

 ## 2. Launching the Notebook Instance

-1. In the AWS Management Console, in the upper left corner, choose **Services** then select **Amazon SageMaker** under Machine Learning.
+1. In the AWS Management Console, in the upper left corner, choose **Services** then type **SageMaker** it will auto-fill , then click on **Amazon SageMaker** (as shown in the image below).
 This will bring you to the Amazon SageMaker console homepage.

 ![Services in Console](./images/console-services.png)